aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 +++

 So called wrapper functions are widely used in various programming languages.
-They take function or method as parameter extending it behaviour.
+They take a function or a method as a parameter and extend its behaviour.
 Wrapper functions usually intend to *abstract* the code.
 They, therefore, might shorten and simplify it *by a lot*.
-Python decorator is unique to Python - it is basically a shortcut (syntactic sugar) for calling a wrapper function.
-Consider implementation of sample decorator function:
+Python decorators are unique to Python - they are basically shortcuts (syntactic sugars) for calling a wrapper function.
+Consider the implementation of a sample decorator function:

 ```{code-cell} ipython3
 def decorator(func):